Detoxification and Female Hormones

 Daily Best™ Women is a comprehensive daily multiple vitamin/mineral supplement that targets the need for hormonal balance. * This formulation includes the core vitamins and minerals all women need for good health.
 It also contains a special blend of ingredients targeted to a woman’s hormones, including chasteberry, ashwagandha, calcium D-glucarate, L-theanine, and cranberry extract.
 The formula includes added ingredients that support detoxification, including NAC, CoQ10, alpha-lipoic acid, and Meriva Curcumin Phytosome.
 The formula contains the flavonoids lutein, zeaxanthin, and lycopene for supporting eye health as a bonus. *

-Mega Probiotic™ for Her supports the digestive system and helps balance the beneficial bacteria in the reproductive and urinary tracts.* When digestion moves smoothly, the liver detoxifies efficiently, and estrogen breakdown products are eliminated easily.
+Mega Probiotic™ supports the digestive system and helps balance the beneficial bacteria in the reproductive and urinary tracts.* When digestion moves smoothly, the liver detoxifies efficiently.

 SPM Complete provides the omega-3 fatty acids needed to support liver detoxification and stimulate the flow of bile.*.
 Specialized pro-resolving mediator metabolites (SPMs can also help support detoxification and normal inflammatory pathways.* pro-resolving mediators also play a role in the body’s ability to respond to environmental toxin challenges.*